LinGill21/SpringUdemyMVC/codingScenerio.md

 # Adding Data to the Spring model
 We want a new method to process form data.
 THe method will read in the students name and convert it to uppercase. then add the uppercase verion to the model.

+# Vaildation
+We are going to make a new calss customer and make sure the customer's last name is not null.